 - 1 tablespoon harissa (or less if you prefer less spicy) (or other red chile paste)

 - 1½ tablespoons honey (vegan: substitiute agave syrup)

 - ⅓ cup raisins

 - ½ of a preserved lemon (click for instructions) or 2 tablespoons fresh lemon juice (not remotely the same thing, but you can use it in a pinch)

 - 4 cups butternut squash (or sweet potatoes or pumpkin), peeled, seeded and cut into bite sized pieces

 - For the couscous:

 - Heat the oil in a large Dutch oven.
 Add the onion and saute until translucent, about 5 minutes.
 Add the garlic and ginger and saute for another 2 minutes.
 Add the chicken, turmeric, coriander, cumin, and cinnamon, stir to combine, and saute until the chicken is no longer pink.

-- Add the water, bouillon cubes, chickpeas, harissa, honey, raisins, almonds, and lemon juice.
+- Add the water, bouillon cubes, chickpeas, harissa, honey, apricots, raisins, almonds, and preserved lemon.
 Stir to combine.
 Bring it to a boil, reduce the heat to low, cover and simmer for 10 minutes.

 - Add the butternut squash, stir to combine, return to a simmer, reduce the heat to low, cover and simmer for another 25 minutes, or until the squash is fork-tender.